tldr-pages/tldr/pages/linux/wipefs.md

 `sudo wipefs {{/dev/sdX}}`

-- Wipe all available signatures for specified device:
+- Wipe all available signatures for specified device level (no recursion to sub-level block layers):

 `sudo wipefs --all {{/dev/sdX}}`

+- Wipd all available signatures for specified device at all block levels using a glob pattern:

+`sudo wipefs --all {{/dev/sdX*}}

 - Perform dry run: